grodansparadis/vscp-doc-spec/class2.level1.alarm.md

 ----

 ## Type=5 (0x05) - Power on/off {#type5}
-    VSCP_TYPE_ALARM_POWER Power has been lost or is available again.
+    VSCP_TYPE_ALARM_POWERPower has been lost or is available again.

  | Data byte | Description |
  | :---------: | -----------  |